 History of Manufactured Gas Plants that Caused the Contamination

 Manufactured Gas Plants or “MGPs” were operated by utilities, including PG&E, throughout the United States during the late nineteenth and early twentieth centuries, often in locations that are now residential neighborhoods.
-In San Francisco, two manufactured gas plants operated in the present Marina neighborhood, two operated in the present Fisherman's Wharf neighborhood, and another operated in the present Dog Patch neighborhood.
+In San Francisco, two manufactured gas plants operated in the what is now the Marina neighborhood, two operated in the present Fisherman's Wharf neighborhood, and another operated in the present Dog Patch neighborhood.

-MGPs turned coal and, later, crude oil into a gas that was piped to residences for cooking and lighting.
-The process involved heating the coal or oil in furnaces, and created a large amount of waste, including tar and incompletely combusted fuel; both types of waste contain high levels of chemicals in a family known as polyaromatic hydrocarbons or "PAHs.”
+MGPs turned coal and later crude oil into a gas that was piped to residences for cooking and lighting.
+The process involved heating the coal or oil in furnaces, and created a large amount of waste, including tar and incompletely combusted fuel.
+Both types of waste contain high levels of chemicals in a family known as polyaromatic hydrocarbons or "PAHs.”
 Many PAHs, including those associated with MGPs, are known carcinogens and are highly toxic.
-The wastes created by MGPs also include arsenic, cyanide and lead, the latter having been a common constituent in the materials used for the construction and maintenance of MGPs, given the highly acidic nature of the gas produced.
+The wastes created by MGPs also include arsenic, cyanide, and lead, the latter having been a common constituent in the materials used for the construction and maintenance of MGPs.

-Generally speaking, MGP wastes were disposed on or near the site of the MGP, by simply dumping the wastes in an existing or excavated depression or in a nearby body of water.
+Generally speaking, MGP wastes were disposed of on or near the site of the MGP by simply dumping the wastes in an existing or excavated depression or in a nearby body of water.
 In the case of the Marina neighborhood, many of these disposal locations are now the locations of homes.
-When MGPs were decommissioned, the facilities where generally knocked down and the debris (including debris with high levels of lead) was spread across the facility's former footprint and dumped into any below ground tank or well.
+When MGPs were decommissioned, the facilities were generally knocked down and the debris (including debris with high levels of lead) was spread across the facility's former footprint and dumped into any below-ground tank or well.

-The former operators of MGPs, which includes PG&E, in the case of the San Francisco MGPs, are responsible for addressing the impacts of MGP wastes, including its impacts on homeowners in affected neighborhoods.
+The former operators of MGPs, which includes PG&E, in the case of the San Francisco MGPs, are responsible for addressing the impacts of MGP wastes, including its impacts on homeowners in affected neighborhoods, both in terms of health and property values.